0o9mVd5qF835M1C66LtB9iHQ1IrxpPPM7BXX33h/commandslinux/README.md

 <img src="https://cdn-icons-png.flaticon.com/512/7317/7317974.png" width="50"/>

 # delfos
-Delfos is an experimental benchmarking for all networking protocols, apps, standards, services, providers, frameworks, language programming, os and/or file formats.
+Delfos is an experimental benchmarking for all networking protocols, apps, standards, services, providers, frameworks, language programming, os and/or file formats with stats(from chart-js).
 It was *originally* based on [Filament Group's experimental repo](https://github.com/filamentgroup/RWD-Table-Patterns) but has during the years grown up to be a more complete solution with new features.
 Please see this [demo](https://eantho.github.io/delfos)

 Originally written by eantho, licensed in MIT with contributors. the logo is licensed with [FlatIcon](https://www.flaticon.com/free-icon/server_7317974?term=oracle&page=1&position=83&origin=search&related_id=7317974).